View definition artifact in Azure Managed Applications

 namespace No More information to use when determining the correct metrics provider.

-resourceTagFilter No The resource tags array (will be separated with or word) for which metrics would be displayed.
+resourceTagFilter No The resource tags array is separated with an or word for which metrics would be displayed.
 Applies on top of resource type filter.

 resourceType Yes The resource type for which metrics would be displayed.